vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

   > System events captured by rules added to `/etc/audit/rules.d/` will add to `audit.log`(s) and might affect host auditing and upstream collection.
 Events added by Microsoft Defender for Endpoint on Linux will be tagged with `mdatp` key.

 - /opt/microsoft/mdatp/sbin/wdavdaemon requires executable permission.
 For more information, see "Ensure that the daemon has executable permission" in [Troubleshoot installation issues for Microsoft Defender for Endpoint on Linux](linux-support-install.md).

+### Installation instructions

+There are several methods and deployment tools that you can use to install and configure Microsoft Defender for Endpoint on Linux.
+Before you begin, make sure the [Minimum requirements for Microsoft Defender for Endpoint](minimum-requirements.md) are met.

+You can use one of the following methods to deploy Microsoft Defender for Endpoint on Linux:

+- To use command-line tool, see [Manual deployment](linux-install-manually.md)
+- To use Puppet, see [Deploy using Puppet configuration management tool](linux-install-with-puppet.md)
+- To use Ansible, see [Deploy using Ansible configuration management tool](linux-install-with-ansible.md)
+- To use Chef, see [Deploy using Chef configuration management tool](linux-deploy-defender-for-endpoint-with-chef.md)
+- To use Saltstack, see [Deploy using Saltstack configuration management tool](linux-install-with-saltack.md)

+If you experience any installation failures, see [Troubleshooting installation failures in Microsoft Defender for Endpoint on Linux](linux-support-install.md).

+> [!IMPORTANT]
+> Installing Microsoft Defender for Endpoint in any location other than the default install path is not supported.
+> Microsoft Defender for Endpoint on Linux creates an `mdatp` user with random UID and GID.
+If you want to control the UID and GID, create an `mdatp` user prior to installation using the  `/usr/sbin/nologin` shell option.
+Here's an example: `mdatp:x:UID:GID::/home/mdatp:/usr/sbin/nologin`.

 ### External package dependency